UpCloudLtd/uks-instructions/KNOWN_ISSUES.md

 # Cluster configuration

 - You cannot specify control plane size.
 In the Closed Beta control plane is run as a standalone instance.
+- You need to wait for cluster to get into `running` state before attempting to scale node groups or deleting the cluster, otherwise some resources might not be cleaned up properly

 # UI